LaOnZenaMoon/spring-cloud-playground/README.md

 * Microservice for test

 ## core
 * Common module used by all microservices

+## config-server
+* Spring Cloud Config Server

 ## skills
 * Java 11